rbisdorff/Digraph3/docSphinx/tutorial.rst

 Notice by the way that *Copeland* scores, as computed in the associated *Condorcet* relation table or similarly in the codual digraph drawing above, are in fact *invariant* under a *codual*, i.e. the negation of the converse ( - ( ~ *g* ) ) transform of the outranking digraph.

-*Copeland* 's ranking rule actually renders a linear order which is well correlated, in the ordinal *Kendall* sense (see [BIS-2012]_), with the given pairwise outranking relation.
+*Copeland* 's ranking rule actually renders a linear order which is rather correlated, in the ordinal *Kendall* sense (see [BIS-2012]_), with the given pairwise outranking relation.

 .. code-block:: pycon

    >>> corr = g.computeOrdinalCorrelation(cop)
    >>> print("Fitness of Copeland's ranking: %.3f" % corr['correlation'])
-    Fitness of Copeland's ranking: +0.524
+    Fitness of Copeland's ranking: +0.463

 The *NetFlows* ranking
 ......................